-The FIU would be the primary institution for the collection of financial intelligence and information and the analysis, dissemination, and exchange of such financial intelligence this will also include information among law enforcement authorities, financial institution and Listed Businesses (As stated under the The Proceeds of Crime Act, Chap 11:27 as amended) in Trinidad and Tobago and internationally.
+The FIU is the AML/CFT regulator and primary institution responsible for the collection of financial intelligence and information and the analysis, dissemination, and exchange of such financial intelligence.

-- The FIU would also implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on-
+The FIU also monitors the effectiveness of anti-money laundering policies by maintaining comprehensive statistics on:

 - Suspicious transaction or suspicious activity reports received and transmitted to law enforcement

 - International request for mutual legal assistance or other co-operation.

 Functions of the FIUTT

 The FIUTT shall effectively monitor non-regulated financial institutions and listed businesses for which it is the Supervisory Authority and shall take the necessary measures to secure compliance with AML/CFT Legislative regime of Trinidad and Tobago.
 The main functions of the FIUTT are to: